WGBC: News operation

 From 1991 until 1994, WGBC aired local newscasts during the week that were known as WGBC News 30.
 This was the first attempt in the market to provide an alternative news source to WTOK.
 The broadcasts ended, though, after local businessman Alex Shields bought majority control of WGBC.

-With WMDN's third launch in 1994, local newscasts weeknights at 6:00 and 10:00 p.m. were included on the station's schedule.
-It also aired an hour-long weekday morning show at 6:00 a.m. for a short period of time.
+With WMDN's third launch in 1994, local newscasts weeknights at 6 and 10 p.m. were included on the station's schedule.
+It also aired an hour-long weekday morning show at 6 a.m. for a short period of time.
 Since the LMA existed between WMDN and WGBC at this point, the former began simulcasting newscasts on this station.
 As a result, the shows were branded as 24/30 News.
 The title changed to WMDN News when the broadcasts were subsequently dropped from WGBC's lineup.
 As was the case with WGBC's earlier attempt at operating a news department, WMDN was forced to shut down its own newscast production efforts in 2005, being unable to compete with WTOK and maintain consistent viewership.

 A few years later, WGBC and WMDN began airing five-minute local weather cut-ins during the NBC and CBS national morning shows on weekdays.
 Although this would be discontinued, the two outlets continue to air a cut-in branded as The Morning Report with Angie Denney featuring a listing of community events.
 There is also a cooking segment seen during the update on Mondays known as Local Flavor.

-On September 20, 2015, Waypoint Media announced that WGBC would expand its news programming with the addition of a half-hour prime time newscast at 9:00 p.m.—the first such program in the Meridian market—to premiere on October 5.
+On September 20, 2015, Waypoint Media announced that WGBC would expand its news programming with the addition of a half-hour prime time newscast at 9 p.m.—the first such program in the Meridian market—to premiere on October 5.
 Despite maintaining an LMA with WMDN, the WGBC newscast was the only full-scale newscasts seen on the two stations, with WMDN continuing to only air news and weather cut-ins.
-This changed, however, on September 25, 2017, when WGBC-DT2 and WMDN launched 6:00 p.m. and 10:00 p.m. newscasts.
+This changed, however, on September 25, 2017, when WGBC-DT2 and WMDN launched 6 and 10 p.m. newscasts; the stations had commissioned the Independent News Network in Little Rock, Arkansas to produce partly-centralized newscasts, collectively named Twin States News.
+Waypoint Media purchased the Independent News Network's centralized news operation in June 2019 and renamed it to News Hub; News Hub was purchased by Coastal Television in July 2021.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WGBC shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date when full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 31.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 30.
+The station's digital signal remained on its pre-transition UHF channel 31, using virtual channel 30.